Aleem Khan: Political career

-Abdul Aleem Khan made his political debut in 2002 and contested for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-127 (Lahore-X) in the 2002 Pakistani general election but was unsuccessful.
+Aleem Khan made his political debut in 2002 and contested the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-127 (Lahore-X) in the 2002 Pakistani general election but was unsuccessful.
 He received 20,545 votes and lost the seat to Muhammad Tahir-ul-Qadri.

-He was elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-147 (Lahore-XI) in the by-elections held in January 2003 He received 18,059 votes and defeated Ameer ul Azim, a candidate of Muttahida Majlis-e-Amal (MMA).
-On 15 November 2003, he was inducted into the Punjab cabinet of Chief Minister Chaudhry Pervaiz Elahi and was appointed as Provincial Minister of Punjab for Information Technology.
+He was elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-147 (Lahore-XI) in the by-elections held in January 2003.
+He received 18,059 votes and defeated Ameer ul Azim, a candidate of Muttahida Majlis-e-Amal (MMA).
+On 15 November 2003, he was inducted into the Punjab cabinet of Chief Minister Chaudhry Pervaiz Elahi and was appointed Provincial Minister of Punjab for Information Technology.
 He remained as the Provincial Minister for Information Technology of Punjab till 2007.

-He contested for the seat of the National Assembly as a candidate of PML-Q from Constituency NA-127 (Lahore-X) in the 2008 Pakistani general election but was unsuccessful.
-In the same election, he also contested for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-147 (Lahore-XI) but was unsuccessful.
+He contested the seat of the National Assembly as a candidate of PML-Q from Constituency NA-127 (Lahore-X) in the 2008 Pakistani general election but was unsuccessful.
+In the same election, he also contested the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-147 (Lahore-XI) but was unsuccessful.

 In January 2012, he quit PML-Q and joined Pakistan Tehreek-e-Insaf (PTI).
-In February 2013, he was elected as Deputy President of PTI Lahore but was not given ticket by PTI to contest in 2013 Pakistani general election.
+In February 2013, he was elected as Deputy President of PTI Lahore but was not given ticket by PTI to contest 2013 Pakistani general election.

-He contested for the seat of the National Assembly as a candidate of PTI from Constituency NA-122 (Lahore-V) in by-election held in October 2015 but was unsuccessful.
+He contested the seat of the National Assembly as a candidate of PTI from Constituency NA-122 (Lahore-V) in by-election held in October 2015 but was unsuccessful.
 He received 72,043 votes and lost the seat to Sardar Ayaz Sadiq.
+Aleem Khan lost the 2015 by-election for the National Assembly due to alleged rigging.
+He submitted a petition with the Election Commission of Pakistan with evidence, but it was not accepted.
 In July 2016, PTI appointed him as the president of the party's Central Punjab Chapter.